smanukyan/discover-amq6/README.md

-= Discover AMQ Broker v6
+=Discover AMQ Broker v6

-Ansible script to look for a Red Hat AMQ Broker v6 installations.
+Ansible script to look for a Red Hat AMQ Broker v6 installations on RHEL.
 The script will look for the essential file 'activemq.xml' starting from the root folder.

-== Prerequisites
+==Prerequisites

 Ansible

-== Usage
+==Usage

 1. define your target servers in the hosts file
-2. ansible-playbook main.yml -i hosts
+2. Run 'ansible-playbook main.yml -i hosts'